Overview

 }

-3. Instantiate the Weave class
+);3.
+Instantiate the Weave class

 The Weave class is the central object in a Weave.js collaborative canvas.
-It represents the active canvas environment.
-Essentially, it's the core controller and API that orchestrates everything happening on the canvas — from element creation to user input and shared state updates.
-To instantiate the Weave class you need to:
+It represents the active canvas environment and acts as the core controller and API, orchestrating everything from element creation to user input and shared state updates.

 - Define on which container element the collaborative application will run.

-Optionally you can also:
+Optionally, you can also:

-For this example this is the instantiation of the Weave class:
+For this example, this is the instantiation of the Weave class:

 // Import the Weave class dependency and two important nodes Stage and Layer